cocos-creator/gulp-fontello-import-deprecated/README.md

 You can add, replace svg files in that folder.
 Just make sure the naming of svg files are consistent. **NOTE: if you remove a svg icon from the source folder, you have to remove the corresponding entry manually in your config.json file.
 The importer does not handle icon removal automatically.**

+### Add Fontello Icons

+There are icon font sets on <http://fontello.com> website you can add to your project.
+To do this, just open fontello website and drag your `config.json` file to the webpage.
+And follow instructions on fontello website.

+Your imported Svg files will appears in **Custom Icons** section of the webpage.

+You can also edit css class and code for all icon font glyphs in your project.

 ### Update source SVG to config.json

 Add the following code to your `gulpfile.js`: